devonzuegel/smallworld/README.md

 - [ ] get Twilio account unsuspended
 - [ ] change the Airtable DB to the real one, instead of fake data
 - [ ] change the Signup form to the correct link (real data instead of fake data): https://airtable.com/embed/appF2K8ThWvtrC6Hs/shrdeJxeDgrYtcEe8
+- [ ] go through all `TODO:`s in the codebase and make sure they're all moved to issues

 nice-to-haves, but not necessary for launch:
 - [ ] add a button for the user to make their account public/private